-The unit price of the asset is displayed in your view currency.
-In case of non-cryptocurrency assets, the price is also displayed in the native currency of the exchange the asset is listed on.
+The unit price of the asset is displayed in your primary fiat currency.
+In the case of non-cryptocurrency assets, the price is also displayed in the native currency of the exchange the asset is listed on as well as the primary fiat currency if it is different to the native currency.

-For cryptocurrencies, both the price and market value are determined by the source of the price selected which can be changed.
+For cryptocurrencies, both the price and market value are determined by the source of the price selected which can be changed by following the guide here.
 The price is taken directly from the exchange selected and converted to your portfolio's view currency using the following steps:

 Price is taken directly from the exchange.
 Let's take an example here of Ethereum (ETH) with Binance as the exchange and ETH/BTC as the source pair.